MrSmith33/nihlang/doc/vm_memory.md

     I track initialization for each memory byte.
     Memory reads check that data being read is initialized.
     I can assume that reading individual fields always hits initialized data (1 bit per byte) for valid programs, but memcopy just needs to copy bytes.
-    1. memcopy also copies initialization bits.
+    1. memcopy also copies initialization bits. (current solution)
     2. padding must be initialized.
 Or marked as initialized. memcopy marks target memory as initialized (should be faster)

     Option 1 seems to be equal to what happens in native code